Youmzain

 Youmzain (foaled February 20, 2003 in Ireland) is a Thoroughbred racehorse.
 Trained by Mick Channon, he won Preis von Europa and Grand Prix de Saint-Cloud group 1 races in 2008.
-Most notably, he is three-time runner-up in Prix de l'Arc de Triomphe; in 2007 behind Dylan Thomas, in 2008 behind Zarkava, and in 2009 behind Sea The Stars.
+Most notably, he is a three-time runner-up in Prix de l'Arc de Triomphe; in 2007 behind Dylan Thomas, in 2008 behind Zarkava, and in 2009 behind Sea The Stars.

 Stud record

-In his second season at stud, Youmzain sired the Chesham Stakes winner Suits You.
+Youmzain sired Sea Calisi, winner of Beverly D. Stakes, Prix de Malleret and Sheepshead Bay Stakes, 3rd in Yorkshire Oaks, Prix Vermeille and Flower Bowl Stakes.